porsche-design-system/porsche-design-system/packages/components/src/components/action/button-pure/button-pure.examples.md

 ## ARIA attributes and states

-Through the `aria` property you have the possibility to provide additional **ARIA** attributes and states to the component.
-<Playground :markup="accessibility" :config="config"></Playground>
+Through the `aria` property you have the possibility to provide additional **ARIA** attributes and states to the component. <Playground :markup="accessibility" :config="config"></Playground>

 ### <A11yIcon></A11yIcon> Accessibility hints

-* Make sure to provide **descriptive**, self explaining **labels** which could be understood without context.
+- Make sure to provide **descriptive**, self explaining **labels** which could be understood without context.
 If short labels are used like **"OK"** make sure to provide additional textual contents through **ARIA** with the `aria` property to expose a more descriptive experience to screen reader users.
-* If implementing the Button with a **hidden label** (`hide-label="true"`), do not omit the label.
+- If implementing the Button with a **hidden label** (`hide-label="true"`), do not omit the label.
 Providing a **descriptive text** to support **screen reader** users is **mandatory**.
-* In general, you should **prevent** using the `disabled="true"` state.
-Disabled elements are not reachable (focusable) anymore and can be missed by screen reader users.
-They can be confusing for sighted users as well by not showing why these elements are disabled.
+- When property `disabled="true"` is set it will internally be used as `aria-disabled="true"` on the shadowed native button.
+Then the element is still reachable (focusable) and won't be missed by screen reader users.

 ---

 ### Without Icon

 By choosing `icon="none"` the component is shown without icon.

 The variant without icon is only recommended in the context of menus, where it is clearly evident that the component is clickable.
 If it is required in flowing text, a native button within the `p-text` component can be used.
 See [text documentation](components/typography/text#text-with-a-link-button-and-bold-text-as-children).

 **Caution:** You can't combine this with the prop `loading="true"` nor the prop `hideLabel`

 <Playground :markup="withoutIcon" :config="configInline"></Playground>